 What You’ll Receive:

-- Hours of detailed video instruction (14 videos) showing every step of the build, from wood selection to finishing.
+- Hours of detailed video instruction (11 videos in total) showing every step of the build.

 What You’ll Need:

 Note: This is not a required list of tools.
 This is simply what I used during the build.
 Remember, there are always multiple ways to accomplish a task so if you don’t have one or more of these tools, you can very likely still make this project.

 - Planer/Jointer (alternatives: purchase pre-milled lumber kits or use hand planes)